danielsaidi/website_danielsaidi/collections/_posts/2016/2016-09-05-reset-xcode-load-plugin-bundles-warning.md

 tags:  ios xcode
 ---

-Today, I managed to click the "Skip Bundles" button instead of the "Load Bundles" button, when I started up Xcode after adding two new plugins.
+Today, I accidentally clicked "Skip Bundles" instead of "Load Bundles" when I started Xcode after adding new plugins.
+This cause Xcode to not load the plugins on subsequent launches.
+How can we fix this?

-With that highlighted, blue button, can you blame me?
+Xcode obviously doesn't want you to load custom plugins, since the blue skip button is the default one:

 ![Xcode Load Plugin Bundles Warning Dialog](/assets/blog/2016/2016-09-05_bundles.png)

-If you too have managed to make this mistake, you may have noticed that killing and restarting Xcode will not solve the problem - the plugins won't load and you are never again prompted about these plugins.
+If you also made this mistake, you may have noticed that restarting Xcode will not help.
+The plugins will not load and you are never again prompted about whether or not to load them.

-So, if you really want to load these bundles, you have to resort to the Terminal.
-Open up the terminal and enter the following command:
+If you really want to load these plugins, you have open up the Terminal and run the following command:

 ```sh
 defaults delete com.apple.dt.Xcode DVTPlugInManagerNonApplePlugIns-Xcode-7.3.1
 ```

-Then restart Xcode and you will once more be prompted about loading these bundles.
-This time, press "Load Bundles"!
-Unless you really enjoyed all this nice work.
+If you restart Xcode, you will now be prompted about whether or not to load these bundles.
+This time, press "Load Bundles" and your plugins will be properly loaded.